hdilab/library-chatbot/data/nlu.md

 - /quantitative_research_article
 - /quantitative_research_article
 - /quantitative_research_article
-- How can I find research\n      articles?
+- How can I find research articles?

+## intent:resource_guide_for_nursing
+- How do I find the resource guide for nursing?
+- resource guide for nursing
+- guide for nursing
+- find the resource guide for nursing

 ## intent:stop
 - /stop